LucasDelfino92/morrowindsharp/addon.md

 Automatically synchronizes linked doors locked/unlocked state on activate, lock/unlock by spell, unlock by lockpick, key.
 Makes loading doors play close sound a short time after opening.

 [**Putting Power In Willpower (Necro Edit)**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/Putting%20Power%20in%20Willpower%202.0%20(Necro%20Edit).7z)
-Rebalances the willpower-based spell resist mechanic, giving all in-game actors, Player, NPCs and Creatures an ability to shrug off spells through the sheer force of will, as it is implied by the attribute's description. [**Link**](https://www.nexusmods.com/morrowind/mods/45742) to original mod by **R-Zero**.
-Additional fixes by **Necrolesian**.
+Rebalances the willpower-based spell resist mechanic, giving all in-game actors, Player, NPCs and Creatures an ability to shrug off spells through the sheer force of will, as it is implied by the attribute's description.

+> ℹ️ [**Link**](https://www.nexusmods.com/morrowind/mods/45742) to original mod by **R-Zero**.
+The featured version includes fixes by **Necrolesian**.

 [**Run Fix**](https://www.nexusmods.com/morrowind/mods/45947)
 Normalizes the player's movement speed, ensuring they run at a consistent speed even during diagonal movement.